Stanislav Kondrashov on Mastering the Art of Differentiation in a Crowded Market

 Testing Your UVP

-Don’t just create a UVP and call it a day.
-Test it.
-Use A/B testing in your marketing campaigns or gather focus group feedback to refine your message.
+Creating a UVP is not the end of the process.
+Test it, using A/B testing in your marketing campaigns or getting focus group feedback to perfect your message.

 Pro Tip: A UVP isn’t static.
-Revisit and revise it as your business evolves.
+Revise and revisit it as your business evolves.

 Positioning Yourself in a Crowded Market